 On December 22, 2017, the president signed into law H.R.
-1/Public Law 115-97, commonly known as the Tax Cuts and Jobs Act.
+1/Public Law 115-97, commonly known as the Act.
 As of December 31, 2017, the Company recorded provisional tax amounts with respect to mandatory deemed repatriation of previously untaxed foreign earnings and the impact of a change in the method for computing deductions for life insurance reserves.
-As of June 30, 2018, the Company recorded an additional tax expense of \$5 million in the statement of operations related to mandatory deemed repatriation.
-Additionally, the Company revised its life insurance reserve transition adjustment by \$57 million, which was recorded as a decrease in its deferred tax asset, fully offset by a corresponding decrease in its deferred tax liability related to the future taxable income to be spread over 8 years.
+As of September 30, 2018, the Company recorded an additional tax benefit of \$1 million in the Condensed Consolidated Statutory Statements of Operations related to mandatory deemed repatriation.
+Additionally, the Company revised its life insurance reserve transition adjustment.
+The Company initially recorded an increase of \$479 million in its deferred tax asset as of 12/31/17 which was reduced by \$33 million for the period.
+These amounts were fully offset by corresponding changes to the deferred tax liability related to the future taxable income to be spread over 8 years.